 • Lack of protein

-• Excessive caffeine intake leaches minerals from your bones.
+• Excessive caffeine intake, which leaches vital minerals from your bones

-• Medications and drugs (OTC and Rx drugs): Antacids, proton-pump inhibitors (PPIs), antibiotics, steroids, cortisone, diuretics, cholesterol-lowering statin drugs, antidepressants, OTC and Rx sleep medications, synthetic thyroid medications (i.e. synthroid), aromatase inhibitors, anticoagulants and some anti-convulsions drugs.
+• Medications and drugs (OTC and Rx drugs) that weaken bones and contribute to osteoporosis: Antacids, proton-pump inhibitors (PPIs), antibiotics, steroids, prednisone, cortisone, diuretics, cholesterol-lowering statin drugs, antidepressants, SSRIs, OTC and Rx sleep medications, synthetic thyroid medications (i.e. synthroid), aromatase inhibitors, anticoagulants and some anti-convulsions drugs.
 Fosamax, has been shown to increase the risk of ulcers and prevent the building of any new bone.

 • Oral contraceptives cause bone loss and multiple nutrient deficiencies